-After living and traveling in this small Central Asian country for more than 11 months, I made a selection of what to do in Kyrgyzstan and places to see during your journey there: from staying with the nomads and people of Kyrgyzstan and learning how to build a yurt to tasting the local cuisine, discovering the country on horseback and making the most beautiful hikes.
+After living in Bishkek and traveling in this small Central Asian country for more than 11 months, I made a selection of what to do in Kyrgyzstan and places to see during your journey there: from staying with the nomads and people of Kyrgyzstan and learning how to build a yurt to tasting the local cuisine, discovering the country on horseback and making the most beautiful hikes.

 Here’s a list of the things you must do in Kyrgyzstan to experience the culture, beauty, and nature and make the most out of your visit!
 All you have to do now is to snap up the best airlines deals on Wego and read this list to plan your travels to Kyrgyzstan!